dalerank/caesaria-game/BuildingOpenCaesar3.md

 To build project you need to install development version of the respective packages.

 ##### Ubuntu/Debian
-You can use this commands to install all dependancies on Debian based systems
+You can use this commands to install all dependencies on Debian based systems

 	sudo apt-get install libsdl1.2-dev libsdl-image1.2 libsdl-mixer1.2-dev libsdl-ttf2.0-dev
 	sudo apt-get install libboost-system-dev libboost-filesystem-dev
 	sudo apt-get install libarchive-dev

+##### OpenSUSE
+Use zypper or YaST to install all necessary packages

+	sudo zypper install libarchive-devel libSDL-devel libSDL_ttf-devel libSDL_image-devel libSDL_mixer-devel

 ###Building openCaesar3